AvaProtocol/OAK-docs/_docs/delegators.md

 ### Step 1: Figure out who you want to stake to

 Before staking tokens to collators, we recommend you do your research on who to stake towards.
-To figure out the candidate pool, you can find the set of collators in [Subscan](https://turing.subscan.io/blocks), under the Collator column.
+To figure out the candidate pool, you can find the set of collators in [Subscan](https://turing.subscan.io/block), under the Collator column.
 Save their wallet address as `COLLATOR_WALLET_ADDRESS` to be used on the step below.

 ### Step 2: Figure out your inputs

 To be stake your delegator via PolakdotJS extrinsics, you'll need to figure out three numbers.
 We've provided a helpful script for you to use.
 Navigate to the **Developer > Javascript** tab on the [PolkadotJS App](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.turing.oak.tech#/js).
+Delete the content of the white box, and replace `COLLATOR_WALLET_ADDRESS` and `YOUR_WALLET_ADDRESS` with the correct addresses.

 ```javascript
 const collatorWalletAddress = "COLLATOR_WALLET_ADDRESS";